Understanding Your Child’s ‘I Hate You’ and Responding with Calm

 Even though your child’s words sting, it’s crucial to remember that they probably don’t truly mean them.
 Children, especially younger ones, often lack the emotional vocabulary to express their feelings accurately.
 “I hate you” might be a stand-in for “I’m frustrated,” “I’m angry,” or “I don’t feel understood.”

-Responding with Zen-like Calm
+Responding with Calmness

 Instead of mirroring your child’s anger, strive to be the calm in their storm.
 Here’s how: